akamai/lds-connector/docs/syslog/README.md

 The LDS Connector supports both octet stuffing and delimiter characters.

-# Syslog Configuration
+# LDS Connector Configuration

-Ensure the `splunk` configuration is deleted from your config file.
+We need to configure the LDS connector script to deliver logs using Syslog.

+Use the [config_template.yaml](../../config_template.yaml) file for reference.

 - `syslog.host`:
     - Required: Yes